 3. Liability and Indemnification.

 (a) Limitation of Liability.
-No person shall be liable to the corporation for any loss, damage, liability or expense suffered by it on account of any action taken or omitted to be taken by such person as a trustee or officer of the corporation, if such person (A) exercised the same degree of care and skill as a prudent man would have exercised under the circumstances in the conduct of his own affairs, or (B) took or omitted to take such action in reliance upon advice or counsel for the corporation, or upon statements made or information furnished by Trustees, officers, employees or agents of the corporation, which such person had no reasonable grounds to disbelieve.
+No person shall be liable to the corporation for any loss, damage, liability or expense suffered by it on account of any action taken or omitted to be taken by such person as a trustee or officer of the corporation, if such person (A) exercised the same degree of care and skill as a prudent person would have exercised under the circumstances in the conduct of their own affairs, or (B) took or omitted to take such action in reliance upon advice or counsel for the corporation, or upon statements made or information furnished by Trustees, officers, employees or agents of the corporation, which such person had no reasonable grounds to disbelieve.
 A member of the Board of Trustees, or a member of any committee designated by the Board of Trustees, shall be fully protected in relying in good faith upon the records of the corporation and upon such information, opinions, reports or statements presented to the corporation by any of its officers or employees, or committees of the Board of Trustees, or by any other person as to matters the trustee reasonably believes are within such other person’s professional or expert competence and who has been selected with reasonable care by or on behalf of the corporation.

 (b) Indemnification, Generally.
 In addition to and without limiting any other rights to indemnification provided by the Board of Trustees, the corporation shall indemnify and advance expenses to each person who is or was an officer or trustee of the corporation to the full extent permitted by the laws of the State of Kansas.